 My very first rejection was from Daily Science Fiction when I was around twelve or thirteen, a time when my writing had the potential to be good but was far from it; the piece I submitted was quite a clever one (or so I thought at that time) and an obscure and confusing one.
 I believed with conviction that Daily Science Fiction would surely love a flash fiction piece about a madman who forgot that he committed suicide.
 Of course, it wasn’t the masterpiece that I had expected it to be, but to cut me some slack, I was only thirteen.
 I got my very first rejection letter and while it was disappointing, it wasn’t the end of the world.

-My second rejection came as more of a blow; this time, it was for a really long piece called Cactus that I had worked pretty hard on (however, in retrospect, is still pretty bad).
+My second rejection came as more of a blow; this time, it was for a really long piece called Cactus that I had worked pretty hard on (which, eventually got picked up by a literary magazine called TRACK//FOUR).
 I submitted Cactus to my favorite literary magazine, The Adroit Journal, and a few days later, realized that I had submitted the wrong version.
 Panicked, I sent an email to the Editor-In-Chief asking whether I could resubmit the newest version.
 He of course agreed and went on to tell me to apply for the Adroit Summer Mentorship Program.
 Good sign right?
 A few days later, my piece got rejected and I was completely disheartened.

 It was after Adroit did I start my rejection wall.
 The rejection slip encouraging me to apply for the Summer Mentorship Program and resubmit was plastered in the center of the wall space next to my desk, and the letters only grew from there.
 I got rejected by many more literary magazines that were, to be fair, a long shot to begin with.
 I got rejected by smaller literary magazines that I thought I could’ve gotten accepted to.
 I got rejected by so many magazines I stopped counting at a point and stopped sticking rejection slips onto my wall (My suite mate and one of my best friends came into my room later this year and put several sticking notes in between the rejection slips saying that she still loved me).